agilecrm/widget-api-html/README.md

 **b) agile_crm_get_widget_property_from_contact(propertyName)**

-   Call to this function fetches the value associated to propertyName, if present, otherwise `undefined`.
+   Call to this function fetches the value associated to `propertyName`, if present, otherwise `undefined`.

       Syntax:
             agile_crm_get_widget_property_from_contact(propertyName)